-When setting up the PayPal Payments Pro add-on, it is recommended that you initially test it using a sandbox developer account first, before attempting to process live transactions.
-This ensures that there aren’t any unexpected surprised when you’re ready to go live.
+When setting up the PayPal Payments Pro Add-On, it is recommended that you test it using a sandbox developer account first.
+This helps reduce unexpected surprises when you start processing live transactions.

 In this article, we are going to show you how to create a new PayPal Payments Pro sandbox account.